Emmett-Lim/Emmett-Lim.github.io/index.md

 * Lab 12

     Lab 12, part 1 was a favorite of mine because I was able to learn how to make a gif through the use of Magick.
 Even though I used Magick to make a colored image in Lab 10, part 3, I didn't know how Magick really worked and how to use it.
 Now, within lab 12 part 1, I was able to understand parts, perhaps most, of Magick and how to create an image from scratch; although I will probably still need to use it more often to actually fully understand it.
-Besides learning about Magick, I also liked the process of creating the gif itself by making multiple frames and updating each pixel, looping htrough the row and columns of the image frame.
+Besides learning about Magick, I also liked the process of creating the gif itself by making multiple frames and updating each pixel, looping through the row and columns of the image frame.